ADVERTISEMENT

 What Is Gonorrhea?

-You can get infected through unprotected oral, vaginal, or anal sex.
+Gonorrhea is a sexually transmitted bacterial infection that can affect both men and women.
+The bacteria responsible is Neisseria gonorrhoeae, which commonly affects warm and moist parts of the body.
+The common parts that get infected are the urethra, vagina, anus, eyes, throat, cervix, uterus, and fallopian tubes.
+It can also spread to babies during childbirth from an infected mother.
+An individual can get infected through unprotected oral, vaginal, or anal sex.
 People who have multiple sex partners are more at risk of getting infected.
-Alcoholism and drug abuse encourage people to have unprotected sex, thus making them vulnerable to sexually transmitted infections, including HIV.
-The ways to prevent these infections are by practicing safe sex, sexual abstinence, or avoiding multiple sexual partners (practice monogamy).
+Alcoholism and drug abuse encourage people to have unprotected sex, thus making them vulnerable to sexually transmitted infections, including HIV (human immunodeficiency virus).
+The ways to prevent these infections are by practicing safe sex, sexual abstinence, or avoiding multiple sexual partners (practicing monogamy).

-What Are the Symptoms of Gonorrhea?
+What Are the Signs and Symptoms of Gonorrhea?

 • Burning or pain on urination.